dzinulis/dzinulis/README.md

-## About me

-👋 Hi, I’m Raitis.
-I'm a passionate and hard working software developer.

-I have experience with:
+## Hi! 👋 I'm Raitis

+- 🏘️ I'm from Riga, Latvia
-- Java 17+
+- 🖥️ Currently working as a Java software developer
-- Spring Boot 3
-- GIT
-- Typescript
-- React
-- SQL
-- Python 3
+- ✍🏻 Proficient in Java, Python and Typescript

-I enjoy continually learning about the latest developments and software solutions.
+- 🛩️ Currently working on a Java implementation for a flight planner
+- 📧 You can reach me at raitis.sondors.3@gmail.com